Krisha Hospital

 • Reattaching severed fingers or parts of the hand: When a finger or part of the hand is severed (e.g., in a traumatic accident), the surgeon will reconnect the blood vessels, nerves, tendons, and ligaments using microsurgical techniques.
 This may involve replanting the finger or hand, which requires extraordinary precision.

-• Nerve repair: If nerves have been severed or damaged, the surgeon will carefully realign and reconnect them.
+• Nerve repair: If nerves have been damaged or severed, the surgeon will carefully realign and reconnect them.
 This process is crucial for restoring sensation and motor function in the hand.

 • Tendon & Ligament repairs: Damaged tendons or ligaments are repaired or reconstructed to restore proper movement and strength to the hand.